 - As long as they're taken correctly, the combined pill, the patch, the contraceptive ring, and the mini pill are also great at preventing pregnancies

-- If a woman wants to delay getting pregnant, but wants to get pregnant within a few months, the combined pill, the patch, the contracepive ring, and the progestogen only pill might be suitable as they come out of the body's system very soon after they are stopped, meaning that levels of fertility return to normal very quickly and might help with planning or delaying getting pregnant
+- If you want to delay getting pregnant, but want to get pregnant within a few months, the combined pill, the patch, the contracepive ring, and the progestogen only pill might be suitable as they come out of the body's system very soon after they are stopped, meaning that levels of fertility return to normal very quickly and might help with planning or delaying getting pregnant

 - If pregnancy could be a happy accident, condoms, the diaphragm, fertility awareness and withdrawal are generally less effective methods of contraception, and so could be suitable

 - Currently, contraceptive options for men are limited to condoms, withdrawal, or sterilisation (which is permanent).
-An unplanned pregnancy can cause stress for both women and men, and using contraception such as condoms is a way for men to have control over when they become a father.
-Men can talk to their partners about when they would like to have a baby, and ask her about her preferred methods of contraception
+An unplanned pregnancy can cause stress for both both partners, and using contraception such as condoms is a way for men to have control over when they become a father.
+Men can talk to their partners about when they would like to have a baby, and ask them about preferred methods of contraception

 Do I need contraception if I’m breastfeeding?

 Breastfeeding can help to delay when you start ovulating and having periods again after giving birth.